JuaniRodriguez/MEMOTEST/README.md

-MEMOTEST GAME done with HTML, CSS, JAVASCRIPT tested with CYPRESS.
+MEMOTEST GAME done with HTML, CSS, JAVASCRIPT and tested with CYPRESS.